 9. Rackspace Cloud Files

 Founded in 2008, Rackspace is one of the earliest cloud computing providers, along with Amazon and Google Cloud.
 And Cloud Files is the name of their object storage solution.
-With over 35 locations worldwide, their choice of datacenters is also great.
+With over 35 locations worldwide, their choice of data centers is also great.

 However, one thing that might worry you is their price.
 The starting price for storage is a whopping $0.10/GB (that is, $100 for 1TB), in addition to the CDN bandwidth charge, which is $0.12/GB.
 The incoming bandwidth is free though.
 But still, it is almost five times the storage price of S3.
 According to a review, there is no justification for such a huge price in this era.

 On the plus side, the infrastructure provided by Rackspace is top-notch.
 The built-in CDN is powered by Akamai, one of the leading content delivery network providers.
-So, your users will receive your content from one of Akamai’s edge location closer to them.
+So, your users will receive your content from one of Akamai’s edge locations closer to them.

 10. IBM Cloud Object Storage